 I used to think revert would get you back to the state when a given commit was submitted.
 It does not.
 Instead it simply undo’s the given commit.
-To do the former, you’re better off using reset instead.
+To do the former, you have to use reset instead.

 git reset --hard HEAD~5

 Will take you back to the state of the repo 5 commits ago.
-If you have uncommited work you want left along then use
+If you have uncommited work you want left alone then use

 --soft instead of